postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-setting_up_mock.md

 Developers can mock a request and response in Postman before they send the actual request or set up a single endpoint to return the response.

-An [example](/docs/postman/collections/examples) in the earliest phase of API development requires clear communication, which is instrumental in aligning expectations among team members.
-When communication is clear and expectations are aligned, developers and testers can start more quickly.
+Establishing [example](/docs/postman/collections/examples) in the earliest phase of API development requires clear communication, which is instrumental in aligning expectations among team members.
+When communication is clear and expectations are aligned, developers and testers can start more quickly, with fewer delays.

 You can create a mock in several ways: